-Title Description Implementation Timeframe RHBFSF Repairs JTF-RH is working to complete 253 repairs to RHBFSF, the UGPH, and the fuel pipelines that will be used for defueling.
+Title Description Implementation Timeframe RHBFSF Repairs JTF-RH completed 253 repairs to RHBFSF, the UGPH, and the fuel pipelines that will be used for defueling.
 Repairs include but are not limited to: replacing and repairing pipe components, valves, fittings and seals; inspecting and repairing dents in pipes; adding or repairing pipe supports and braces; and replacing deficient pressure gauges.
-A third party will validate the quality of the completed repairs.
-December 2022- June 2023; Repairs to be completed prior to defueling Fueling Pier Repairs The Navy is conducting structural repairs at the fueling pier that includes repairing piles by cleaning and repairing rebar and installing fiberglass jackets with cathodic protection.
+A third party is completing validatation on the quality of the completed repairs.
+December 2022- August 2023; Repairs completed and validated prior to defueling Fueling Pier Repairs The Navy is conducting structural repairs at the fueling pier that includes repairing piles by cleaning and repairing rebar and installing fiberglass jackets with cathodic protection.
 Repairs also include cleaning and repairing spalls at pile caps, beams, underdeck and deck.
 Riser valve replacement project will replace fuel riser valve components and platform and apply a corrosion protective coating to the new riser valves.
-Structural Repairs: March 2020- January 2024 Riser Valves: February 2023- September 2024 Red Hill Water Treatment Facility The Navy would construct a new drinking water treatment facility for removing potential contaminants at the Red Hill water supply shaft and ensure that treated water continues to meet all Federal and State drinking water standards.
+Structural Repairs: March 2020- January 2024 Riser Valves: 2024 Red Hill Water Treatment Facility The Navy would construct a new drinking water treatment facility for removing potential contaminants at the Red Hill water supply shaft and ensure that treated water continues to meet all Federal and State drinking water standards.
 The water treatment facility would be constructed on existing Navy property near the Red Hill water supply shaft.
 Granular activated carbon treatment would continue to be used for the treatment of the potential contaminants that may impact the Red Hill water supply.
 June 2024-June 2027 RHBFSF Closure The Navy will permanently close the RHBFSF underground storage tanks, four surge tanks, and associated valves and piping systems at the RHBFSF, following the Hawaii underground storage tank regulations, Chapter 11-280.1 of the Hawaii Administrative Rules (HAR).
 The Navy has submitted a Tank Closure Plan to EPA and DOH (Navy, 2022b).
 Closure will also include management of sludge and waste material and site assessment.
-The Navy has currently proposed closing the tanks in place with the option for beneficial repurposing them (ensuring no storage of hazardous materials).
-January 2024- August 2027 RHBFSF Beneficial Reuse The Navy is evaluating options for beneficial non-fuel reuse of the RHBFSF tanks using an inclusive, science-based approach that will collect ideas from interested parties.
+The Navy has currently proposed closing the tanks in place with the option for beneficial reuse (ensuring no storage of hazardous materials).
+January 2024- September 2027 RHBFSF Beneficial Reuse The Navy is evaluating options for beneficial non-fuel reuse of the RHBFSF tanks using an inclusive, science-based approach that will collect ideas from interested parties.
 Studies collecting ideas from various community, academic, and political stakeholders are ongoing.
 The Navy will closely coordinate with DOH and EPA on the final proposed beneficial non-fuel reuse of the facility.
-Beneficial non-fuel reuse plans would be implemented after Tank Closure Operations conclude in August 2027 Pearl Harbor Sediment Site which identifies priorities among known releases or threatened releases of hazardous substances, pollutants, or contaminants throughout the United States and its territories.
+Beneficial non-fuel reuse plans would be implemented after Tank Closure Operations conclude in September 2027 Pearl Harbor Sediment Site The site is part of the Pearl Harbor Naval Complex National Priorities List, which identifies priorities among known releases or threatened releases of hazardous substances, pollutants, or contaminants throughout the United States and its territories.
 The Pearl Harbor Sediment Site comprises six remediation areas of the harbor, identified as Decision Units (Navy, 2018).
-Selected remedies for the Pearl Harbor Sediment Site include the following: Projected completion 2026- 2028 Dredging of sediments containing high contaminant of concern (COC) concentrations.
+Selected remedies for the Pearl Harbor Sediment Site include the following: Dredging of sediments containing high contaminant of concern (COC) Projected completion 2026- 2028 concentrations.
 Enhancing the rate of natural recovery of sediments with moderate COC concentrations by incorporating a clean sand cap.
 Monitoring natural recovery of sediment with low COC concentrations.
 Limiting the bioavailability of COCs within the sediment through the use of activated carbon during the natural recovery period.